This make-ahead custard is a great dessert recipe for company:

 - Preheat oven to 300*.

-- Place ramekins in a rimmed baking dish or casserole dish big enough for all of them to fit, or use 2-9x13's.
+- Place ramekins (like these ones) in a rimmed baking dish or casserole dish big enough for all of them to fit--2-9x13's works perfectly.

-- Warm the cream on the stove over medium heat until hot in a 3 quart saucepan; do not boil.
-While the cream is warming mix egg yolks, maple syrup, and salt together in a medium heatproof bowl.
+- Warm the cream on the stove over medium heat until hot in a medium saucepan; do not boil.
+While the cream is warming mix egg yolks, maple syrup, and salt together in a medium heatproof bowl--no plastic.

 - When the cream is hot add 1/2 cup of it to the egg mixture and whisk while pouring.
 Add another 1/2 cup and do the same.
-Add all the cream to the bowl and mix well.
-(You're "tempering" the mixture by not adding it all at once to keep a good consistency.)
+Add the rest of the cream to the bowl slowly and mix well.
+(You're "tempering" the mixture by not adding it all at once, this keeps it a good consistency and prevents the eggs from cooking.)

 - Using a ladle, pour the mixture into ramekins.
+It'll fill the 6 bowls almost to the top.
 Top with a sprinkle of nutmeg.

-- Carefully pour enough hot water into the rimmed baking dish to come halfway up the sides of the ramekins.
+- Carefully pour enough hot water into the rimmed baking dish to come halfway up the sides of the ramekins (don't get water inside them).
+A teapot is the easiest way to do this.

 How to use up your extra egg whites: